Post-Vulgate Cycle: History

-The Post-Vulgate Cycle borrowed material from the first version of the Prose Tristan, and in turn was soon partially incorporated in its second version.
-The Post-Vulgate itself (or at least its Suite du Merlin section) was also one of the most important sources for Thomas Malory's much later Le Morte d'Arthur.
+The Post-Vulgate itself (or at least its Suite du Merlin section) was one of the most important sources for Thomas Malory's Arthurian compilation Le Morte d'Arthur.
+The Suite du Merlin was also adapted into the Spanish work Baladro del Sabio Merlín ("The Tale of Merlin the Wise").

 Structure and contents

 The work is divided into four parts, named similar to their corresponding Vulgate Cycle versions.
 It is an attempt to create greater unity in the material, and to de-emphasise the secular love affair between Lancelot and Guinevere in favor of the religious and spiritual Quest for the Holy Grail.
 As such, it omits great most of the Vulgate Cycle's Lancelot Proper section, making it shorter and much less Lancelot-centered than its source.
+Neither the Post-Vulgate Estoire del Saint Graal ("History of the Saint Grail") (Note: It tells the story of Joseph of Arimathea and his son Josephus, who bring the Holy Grail to Britain.) nor the Post-Vulgate Estoire de Merlin (Note: Concerns Merlin and the early history of Arthur.) differ significantly from their corresponding Vulgate versions.

-Instead, it borrows from the first version of the legend of Tristan and Iseult, including Tristan himself as a prominent character.
+Apparently borrowing from the first version of the legend of Tristan and Iseult, the cycle features Tristan as a prominent character.
 It further distinguishes from the Vulgate by its more pessimistic tone, its darker portrayal of several major characters such as Merlin, Morgan, and Gawain, and its bleak ending.